Agentic Software Issue Resolution with Large Language Models: A Survey: Benchmarks

 Existing studies have investigated methods for identifying unclear issue descriptions.
 OpenAI~\cite{swebenchverified} employs 93 experienced software engineers to annotate the clarity of issue descriptions in 1,699 SWE-bench samples and filters instances based on inter-annotator agreement.
 Xia et al.~\cite{agentless} manually inspect issue descriptions to identify misleading or underspecified statements, filtering 252 high-quality tasks from SWE-bench Lite to create SWE-bench Lite-S. Aleithan et al.~\cite{swebench_plus} conduct an empirical study on SWE-bench and found that solutions to 32.67\% of tasks are explicitly provided in the issue descriptions.
 Building on these findings, Oliva et al.~\cite{oliva2025spice} propose SPICE, the first automated annotation method, which constructs rationale-informed prompts from OpenAI’s annotations and uses prompt engineering to automate clarity labeling.

 \textbf{B. Coverage of Unit Tests}

 In real-world software repositories, unit tests are often written for specific issues.
-As a result, the unit tests used to evaluate solution correctness may be overly specified or excessively broad, and in some cases, even unrelated to the underlying problem.
-This can lead to situations where correct solutions are rejected or incorrect solutions are accepted.
+As a result, the unit tests used to evaluate solution correctness may be overly specified or excessively broad, and in some cases, even unrelated to the underlying problem~\cite{oliva2025spice, swebenchverified}.
+This can lead to situations where correct solutions are rejected or incorrect solutions are accepted. \revReplace{R1.8}{Plausible patches accepted by weak test suites can behave differently from ground-truth patches and thus inflate measured resolution rates~\cite{patchdiff} (see Section~\ref{sec:evaluation_oriented_studies}).}

 Recent work has focused on automating the identification of issues in test case coverage.
 Specifically, OpenAI~\cite{swebenchverified} conducts manual annotation to identify overly specific test cases and, based on this effort, constructs SWE-bench Verified.
-Aleithan et al.~\cite{swebench_plus} study the performance of the state-of-the-art software engineering agent SWE-Agent on SWE-bench and found that 31.08\% of the test cases were excessively broad.
+Aleithan et al.~\cite{swebench_plus} study the performance of the state-of-the-art software engineering agent SWE-agent on SWE-bench and found that 31.08\% of the test cases were excessively broad.
 Yu et al.~\cite{utboost} employ differential testing to detect discrepancies between ground-truth patches and candidate patches.
 These discrepancies are then used as context to guide the LLM in automatically enhancing the tests, thereby reinforcing the unit tests in SWE-bench.
-Oliva et al.~\cite{oliva2025spice} leverage Aider~\cite{aider} to build an autonomous agent capable of exploring software repositories to assess the coverage of test cases automatically.
+Oliva et al.~\cite{oliva2025spice} leverage Aider to build an autonomous agent capable of exploring software repositories to assess the coverage of test cases automatically.
+Beyond coverage, SWE-ABS~\cite{yu2026swe} adversarially strengthens test suites to expose inflated success rates, while SWE-Mutation~\cite{SWE-Mutation} applies mutation analysis to assess the reliability of the test suites.